yefeza/django-graphbox/README.md

 1. You can add external filters for the Favorite query.
 External filters are parameters that will be provided by the client and will be used to filter the query.
-The filters are added to the [external_filters]{.title-ref}
-    dictionary on the add_model method like this:
+The filters are added to the external_filters dictionary on the add_model method like this:

     > ```python3
     > builder.add_model(